-12 V support battery is located in the engine compartment.
+The support battery is located in a box next to the strut tower.

-The support battery normally requires no more service than the normal 12 V battery (starter battery).
+The support battery normally requires no more service than the normal starter battery.
 A workshop should be contacted in the event of questions or problems - an authorised Volvo workshop is recommended.

 Cold start capacityAccording to EN standard. - CCACold Cranking Amperes.
 (A)